OldAltar/BeyondTheDictionary/README.md

 # BeyondTheDictionary
-This is a easy edition to read of BeyongTheDictionary.
+This is a easy edition for reading of BeyongTheDictionary.